Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/home.md

 > **Need help with Zoe?**  Check [FAQ](/en/faq), [Troubleshooting](/en/troubleshooting) and join our [Discord server](https://discord.gg/4Rxrzsxb7d) to open a support post!
 > {.is-warning}

+> *You can check out all important pages in the left menu or search in the searchbar on the top!*
+> {.is-info}

 <br>